TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 This is not how our course will be taught ­­ but it’s great to get yourself as familiar as possible with some of the syntax of the language.

+Take a screen shot of the completion screen showing that you've completed all of the tasks.
+Email the screenshot to me with a title of "JavaScript Pre-Work"

 <!-- Take a screen shot of the completion screen showing that you've completed all of the tasks.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "JavaScript Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com). -->

 ### Command Line
 Mastery of command line basics is essential for any developer (and extremely useful for non­devs) and will make your life much easier.
 Go through the following tutorial, paying special attention to the instructions to create notecards for memorization.
 You won't have to memorize many things in this course, but memorizing command line commands is essential: http://cli.learncodethehardway.org/book/

+Take a photo of the note cards that you created.
+They don't all have to be visible, just show me that you actually created them.
+Email the picture to me with a title of "Command Link Pre-Work"

 <!-- Take a photo of the note cards that you created.
 They don't all have to be visible, just show me that you actually created them.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the [assignment app](http://assignments.nutellahabit.com). -->